ruby/rbs/README.md

 # Ruby::Signature

-Ruby::Signature provides syntax and semantics definition for `the` Ruby Signature language, `.rbi` files.
+Ruby::Signature provides syntax and semantics definition for `the` Ruby Signature language, `.rbs` files.
 It consists of a parser, the syntax, and class definition interpreter, the semantics.

 ## Build